Jaguar XJ (X308): XJ8

 The base XJ8 came standard with more equipment than had been fitted to entry-level XJs in the past, including leather upholstery, alloy wheels, and air conditioning.
 The door mirrors and door handles are body-coloured.
 The radiator grille, windscreen and rear window surrounds, boot lid plinth, and rain gutters were chromed, while the window frames remained matte black.
 Interior wood trim is walnut.
-Rear badging reads "XJ8".

-For the home market in September 2000, Jaguar began badging the XJ8 model as "XJ Executive", and fitted as standard rain-sensing wipers, a CD player, cruise control, and rear parking sensors.
+Rear badging reads XJ8.
+For the home market in September 2000, Jaguar began badging the XJ8 model as XJ Executive, and fitted as standard rain-sensing wipers, a CD player, cruise control, and rear parking sensors.

 Sport

-The Sport model was equipped only with the 3.2 L normally aspirated engine, except Australia and the US that had the 4.0 L normally aspirated V8.
-It offered stiffer suspension, sportier seating and interior colour combinations, and wider/larger wheels than the XJ8.
-The windscreen and rear window surrounds were painted matt black, as were the rain gutters and window frames for European markets (the US retains chrome surrounds).
+The Sport model was equipped only with the 3.2 L normally aspirated engine, except Australia and the United States that had the optional 4.0 L normally aspirated V8 available.
+It offered stiffer suspension, sportier seating and interior colour combinations, and wider, larger wheels than the XJ8.
+The windscreen and rear window surrounds were painted matt black, as were the rain gutters and window frames for European markets; for the United States market, it retains chrome surrounds.
 The radiator grille has metallic grey vertical slats.
 Rather than a chrome radiator grille surround, the Sport uses a body-coloured surround.
-Rear badging reads "XJ Sport".
+Rear badging reads XJ Sport.
+The non-Sport XJ8 3.2 was badged as the XJ Executive.